atude/seng3011-sympt/README.md

 ### Setting up

 1. Copy the private service accounts file into the 'server' folder.
-2. Run `npm run setup:all` from root directory.
+2. Run `npm run build` from root directory.
 3. Run `npm start` to start the webapp *`(localhost:3000)`* and server *`(localhost:4000)`* concurrently.